 Being charged with a drunk driving or DUI offense can be a traumatic experience for a driver.
 In the event that you are arrested for drunk driving, you will need experienced legal representation that can immediately start communicating with the district attorney and judge, prepare your defense, help you reinstate your driving privileges, and work to mitigate penalties and fines expediently.

 With more than 10 years of experience handling DUI cases, Gilroy Napoli Short Law Group can help to defend your driving privileges throughout Oregon.
 We can obtain a DMV hearing with an administrative law judge.
-Our Portland DUI attorneys can fight to reinstate your driving privileges or help prevent your license from being suspended.
+Our experienced Oregon DUI attorneys can fight to reinstate your driving privileges or help prevent your license from being suspended.

 Call us today at 503-747-7198 for a free consultation with a lawyer.